 I met a blind man who was struggling to cross a road.
 I came to rescue, and we started talking.
 We introduced each other and exchanged few thoughts about the situation of the city, law, order, pollution etc. While I was talking to him, I was thinking about so many things that keep changing in … Continue reading In Conversation With—A Blind Man

+Smiling is a great gesture!
 Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, and honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.
 Actually, there isn’t any art behind it.
-Just that you were born to be happy, and you can … Continue reading The Art Of Smiling
+Just that you were born to … Continue reading The Art Of Smiling

-Something to Do.
 How many times have we felt unhappy with life because we simply had too much idle time?
 I know it has happened in my own life.
 When I get bored, I get down, and I only snap out of it when I start to get busy again.
-The thing is, we have … Continue reading 3 Keys To Happiness
+The thing is, we have to recognize this … Continue reading 3 Keys To Happiness

 There are three things, once one’s basic needs are satisfied, that academic literature points to as the ingredients for happiness—having meaningful social relationships, being good at whatever it is one spends one’s days doing, and having the freedom to make life decisions independently.
 But research into happiness has also yielded something a little less obvious—being … Continue reading Why So Many Smart People Aren’t Happy?